 Are we surprised that a student with Dyslexia, reading comprehension, writing fluency, and auditory processing challenges might try to avoid reading and writing work?

 Are we surprised that the student didn’t learn the lessons via osmosis, just because he was sitting next to the special education teacher when she worked with other students?

 Are we surprised that a special teacher who knows that a student struggles with Dyslexia, reading comprehension, writing fluency, and auditory processing would interpret his accommodation to mean he should sit at the back of the room, away from the main source of instruction, and next to her, where, when the gen ed teacher isn’t presenting, she’s working out loud with groups of students?

 Are we even more surprised that this special education teacher would tell the student to “work more quickly, and work more diligently”?

 Just When You Thought You Were Safe . . .
 There’s More!

 There’s a lot more to think about.

 If the accommodation includes “to avoid distractions”, teachers who don’t read IEPs in full (I know . . .
-Can you believe such individuals might exist?), might assume the child has attention struggles, hence the use of the word “distraction”, which means the teacher needs to keep the student nearby where he or she can be watched.
+Can you believe such individuals might exist?) might assume the child has attention struggles, hence the use of the word “distraction”.
+This might lead the teacher to believe he or she needs to keep the student nearby, where the student can be watched.
 That might lead to your kid sitting in the back of the room, which is exactly where he doesn’t need to be.